-Hiya, My name is Lauren and I’m going to be blogging regularly for Virgin Hair & Beauty and hopefully sharing my own knowledge, tips and advice on all things hair and beauty.
+Hiya, My name is Lauren and I’m going to be blogging regularly for Virgin Hair & Beauty and hopefully sharing my own knowledge, tips and advice on their hair extensions.

 I’ve been wearing hair extensions for as long as I can remember, back to when I was at school and must have been about 15 when I discovered my love for long hair.
 I’m now 20 years old and I’m showing no signs of giving up my lengths and have probably tried every type and method on the market.
 I’ve always wanted long hair as I find it so much easier to style and have always liked a full glamorous look.